PRE & POST CONFERENCE WORKSHOPS

 This program is open to all Ph.D. students and researchers in their early stage of careers who completed their Ph.D. within five years from the date of the Congress.
 Applicants select the ‘YSA’ option when they submit an abstract on the website, and they can submit their application on the template.
 Applicants must have at least one accepted abstract for the APMC13 Congress Program.

-• Session Chairs: Peter Hines, Tobias Schappeler, Smauel Yap
+• Session Chairs: Peter Hines, Tobias Schappeler, Samuel Yap

 Location: QUT - Owen J Wordsworth room